HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 You can chose between run and debug by right clicking on the task you want to execute
 ![gradle panel](./doc/idea_gradle_panel.png)

+###### Syntax Errors
+Its recommended to build the project first before you start writing code as some parts of the project uses generated code and you may experience syntax errors in your code editor, the code will however build just fine as these sources are generated when the project is built.

+If you just want to generate the nessesary sources you can run the `generateSources` gradle task.

 ## Debugging
 -------